takashialpha/brsc/TESTING.md

   }
   ```

+After reading this, if you are in the TEST.sh, exit to do the changes (ctrl+c or wait some secs to say no).
-That's it!
-After completing these steps, you can proceed.
-If you have already read this, wait a few seconds.
+If you already did the changes, just wait some seconds.
 ```